 A bright, indirect location is best for all-round growth.
 If you're feeling a little extra, provide an hour of morning or evening sunlight during the autumn and winter months to keep the plant satisfied over the darkened period.
 Philodendrons that receive too much light will show symptoms of sun-scorch, that include pale-yellowed foliage, crispy brown patches and stunted growth.
 Alternatively, situations that don't boast enough light will result in slowed or elongated growth, mould developing on the soil and a heightened risk of root rot.
 Although most specimens will still do well in shadier spots, it's vital to decrease the amount of water to counteract the slowed rates of drying compost.
 Remember - the amount of light your plant receives will directly govern the frequency of waters that you should give.

 During the spring and summer, maintain proper soil moisture by only allowing the top third dry out in between irrigations.
 For confirmation, feel the weight of the pot; if it's still heavy from when you last hydrated, now isn't the time for another water.
 Reduce this slightly further during the colder months to replicate its dormancy period, and for the prevention of too moist soil.
 Also, try not to pour cold water directly into the compost as its root systems are susceptible to temperature change.
 Symptoms of this include slowed growth, yellow or brown edges that may travel to the leaf's centre, and a gradual decline of health.
-If you decide to use tap water, allow it to stand for at least 24hrs to allow the fluoride to evaporate and an increase of warmth within the container.
+If you decide to use tap water, allow it to stand for at least 24hrs to allow the fluoride to settle and an increase of warmth within the container.
 Under-watering symptoms include stunted growth, dry spots appearing on the leaves and yellowing older leaves - this is either due to becoming pot-bound, too much light, or forgetfulness.
 Over-watering symptoms include yellowing lower leaves, mould developing on the compost and brown mushy patches developing on the leaves or stems.
 For more severe cases, remove the plant from the pot and inspect its roots.
 If you feel that root rot is to blame, remove the affected areas and replace with a fresh batch of houseplant soil within the same original pot.
-Click here to learn more about this disease, or directly contact ukhouseplants for tailored expert advice.

 Provide moist air all year round, especially in winter, while the heaters are operating.
 To achieve higher humidity, create a pebble tray by placing it on a bed of stones in a saucer of water.
 Then, once a month, gently hose the foliage down to hydrate the leaves and wash away any thin layers of dust from its pores.
 Keep the tray topped up with water to provide a little pocket of humidity around the foliage.

 If this common problem has occurred with your specimen, remove the affected leaves (not areas) and improve the growing conditions considerably.
 Fertilise regularly with lukewarm water and be sure to allow the top third to dry out in between hydrations.
-Its new growth should be problem-free, but if you'd like to speak to ukhouseplants for more advice, don't be afraid to send us a message via this link.
+Its new growth should be problem-free, but if you'd like to speak to ukhouseplants regarding this issue, don't be afraid to book a 1-to-1 call with Joe Bagley to help guide you the process!

 Environmental Shock is a familiar occurrence with newly-located specimens, that usually results in stunted growth and lower leaf loss (rare).
 When a plant is relocated into a new, unfamiliar setting, the effects can be catastrophic.
 The humidity, temperature and light levels will all suddenly shift into different proportions, inflicting great stress the individual.
 There are two options of addressing this issue; either wait it out or relocate it into a more Philodendron-friendly environment.
 As long as the specimen appears healthy with little change to its pre-existing leaves, new nodular growth should emerge in the following months.